lorenzoceccanti/crashspot/README.md

 ## Minimum requirements:

 - A conda environment hosting a Python 3.11.7 instance
 - The package listed in the <code>requirements</code> file.
-Once you have created a conda Python 3.11.7 environment
+Once you have created a conda Python 3.11.7 environment run:
       <code>pip install -r requirements.txt</code>

 ## Suggested requirements
 - In order to correctly visualize the graphs, if you are running the notebooks on Visual Studio Code make sure to have installed the <code> Jupyter Notebook Renderers </code> extension by Microsoft.